Dynamic modelling and evaluation of preclinical trials in acute leukaemia: Results

-Since Gillespie's original direct method is computationally intensive for large cell numbers, we apply the approximate optimised tau-leaping method \citep{Cao2006} implemented in \textsf{GillespieSSA} to simulate trajectories of the state variable~$\bm{x}(t)$.
-For the data simulation, we assume that a leukaemia cell of both populations can perform one out of two reactions at any time, it can either proliferate or die.
-These two reactions occur with rates~$r_1$ and $r_2$ for Population~1, and with~$r_3$ and~$r_4$ for Population~2.
-We consider four scenarios with different parameter settings mimicking experiments with no gene modification effect, and with a small, medium and strong modification effect.
-We impose that a gene modification only affects the cell death rate~$r_2$ of Population~1, while the proliferation activity of both populations and cell death of Population~2 remain unaffected.
-Therefore, only~$r_2$ varies across the scenarios, and the chosen values of the rate parameters are listed in Table~\ref{app:simulation_scenarios}.
-For all scenarios, we set $x_1(0)=x_2(0)=5\cdot10^4$ and, to generate realisations of~$Y$ from Equation~\eqref{statistics:observable_error}, we set $\sigma=0.2$.
+We considered four scenarios with different parameter settings mimicking experiments with no gene modification effect, and with a small, medium and strong modification effect.
+We imposed that a gene modification only affected the cell death rate~$d_1$ of Population~1, while the proliferation activity of both populations and cell death of Population~2 remained unaffected.
+Therefore, only~$d_1$ varied across the scenarios, and the chosen values of the rate parameters are listed in Table~\ref{app:simulation_scenarios}.
+For all scenarios, we set $K=10^9$ and $x_1(0)=x_2(0)=5\cdot10^4$, and, to generate realisations of~$Y$ from Eq~\eqref{statistics:observable_error}, we set $\sigma=0.05$.
+Realisations of Eq~\eqref{statistics:observable_error} could take negative values due to the additive and normally distributed error and were manually set to zero accounting for the context.

-For each scenario, we simulate~$100$ data sets each mimicking a real experiment designed with two output measurement times, in this case day~$14$ and day~$40$.
-As each combination of one input (from day~$0$) and one output measurement (from day~$14$ or~$40$) corresponds to one mouse in knockout experiments in PDX models, we generate one Gillespie trajectory for each combination.
-We consider four sample size settings.
-In the first setting, we assume that two fictitious mice are sacrificed and measured after $14$ days and two more after $40$ days, resulting in an overall sample size of eight measurements, i.\,e.\ four output measurements together with four input measurements from day~$0$.
-In the remaining three settings, we consider data sets with sample sizes of~$16$, $32$ and~$64$, where four, eight and sixteen fictitious mice each are measured on day~$14$ and~$40$.
-In total, we thus simulate~$1600$ data sets.
+For each scenario, we simulated~$100$ data sets each mimicking a real experiment designed with two output measurement times, in this case day~$14$ and day~$40$.
+As each combination of one input (from day~$0$) and one output measurement (from day~$14$ or~$40$) corresponded to one mouse in knockout experiments in PDX models, we generated one Gillespie trajectory for each combination.
+We considered three sample size settings.
+In the first setting, we assumed that two fictitious mice were sacrificed and measured after $14$ days and two more after $40$ days, resulting in an overall sample size of eight measurements, i.\,e.\ four output measurements together with four input measurements from day~$0$.
+In the remaining two settings, we considered data sets with sample sizes of~$16$ and~$32$, where four and eight fictitious mice each were measured on day~$14$ and~$40$.
+In total, we thus simulated~$1200$ data sets.

+Each simulated Gillespie trajectory was a realisation of a stochastic process and could be regarded as the individual response of a mouse to a specific gene modification.
+This motivated us to consider mouse-specific initial parameters even for the simulated data.